Legitimuz-Tech/legitimuz-sdk-ios/README.md

 **No events received:**
 - Enable debug logging to see JavaScript console output
-- Verify the SDK URL is correct and accessible
-- Check network connectivity

-**JavaScript errors:**
-- Enable debug logging and WebView inspection
-- Look for JavaScript console errors in Xcode output

-**Page not loading:**
-- Verify the SDK URL is accessible
+- Verify the widget URL is accessible
-- Check network permissions and connectivity
-- Ensure the URL returns valid HTML content
+- Check that events are properly configured in your Legitimuz dashboard

 ### Debug Logging